 - Going forward, the most effective and prioritised approaches to reduce coyote conflicts in Stanley Park are:

-- Focused public education by SPES and the Park Rangers on the impacts of wildlife feeding and the value of hazing coyotes.
-Restoring healthy boundaries between people and coyotes requires everyone’s participation.
+- Focused public education by SPES and the Park Rangers on safety, coyote awareness, and the impacts of wildlife feeding in the Park.

 - Affixing signage to key areas so that visitors come aware and prepared and refrain from feeding wildlife.

 - Continued monitoring of coyote conflict reports in the Park and responding as necessary to assess coyote habituation and enforce wildlife feeding laws.

 1. What is the current status of coyote behaviour and conflicts in Stanley Park?